Mur River - Graz/ Auwiesen to Kalsdorf

 Dangers and risks

-The Mur also has classic moving water hazards in its relatively quiet section in Graz and south of it, so it is always important to monitor the water level and weigh up whether your own abilities allow a tour.
+The Mur also has classic moving water hazards on its relatively quiet section in Graz and south of it, so it is always important to monitor the water level and weigh up whether your own abilities allow a tour.
 Especially after heavier or longer rainfall, the flow rate can increase sharply on these otherwise quite calm river sections.

 At the power plants Gössendorf (the first power plant) and Kalsdorf (the second power plant) you should of course get out of the water well beforehand and not paddle all the way to the weir.